ctu-mrs/ctu-mrs.github.io/docs/introduction/c_to_cpp.md

 This guide will attempt to summarize good practices to use and bad practices to avoid when writing C++ code in the context of ROS, robotics and research.
 The guide is mainly targeted at people who are coming to C++ from C or who are still using old-style C++ (e.g. raw pointers).
+You don't have to read every last word as some of the sections deal with quite specific topics (e.g. multithreading).
+I *do* recommend at least skimming through the whole page to check for anything that's new or that might be useful for you.
+At the minimum, check out the sections related to [smart pointers](#dynamic-memory-management) and the [general tips](#other-tips-and-remarks).

 A list of the main tackled topics is: